Cēsis Castle: Today

 Cēsis Castle is open to the public year-round and according to figures released by Cēsis Culture and Tourism Centre, 100 000 people visited the castle in 2016.

 The main site of interest in the castle – the Western Tower – lures the visitors not only with the Master's Chamber, but also with the possibility to get a bird's eye view of the surroundings.
 The loft windows open to the scenery of the environs of Cēsis in all its glory.

 Each visitor is given a candle lantern to explore the dimly lit Western Tower.
 It is a tradition that originated in 1996 and has become a trademark of Cēsis Castle.

 The castle is not only a tourist attraction but also a habitat of various species of plants and animals.
-Naturalists have drawn special attention to bats, which hibernate i the basements of the castle.
+Naturalists have drawn special attention to bats, which hibernate in the basements of the castle.
 When frost sets in, five different species of bats settle in wall cavities and stay there throughout the winter.

 Throughout the summer season there are artisan workshops located in the outer bailey of the castle where bone and antler craftsman, woodturner, blacksmith and printmaker work.
 They practice their craft by utilising the same methods as were common in the Middle Ages.

 Adjacent to artisan workshops a 16th-century kitchen garden is recreated.
 The garden contains vegetables, herbs and medicinal plants that were cultivated in Livonia, 500 years ago.
 As with artisans, it is possible to meet a gardener every day during the summer season.